 Sleep on a silk pillowcase

 If you struggle with frizzy hair every morning it’s time to invest in a luxurious silk pillowcase.
-While regular cotton pillowcases create friction and cause frizz and breakage, a smooth silk pillowcase will help keep your hair sleek and frizz free by allowing your hair to slide and glide over the surface during the night.
-Switching to a silk pillowcase will help prevent that matting effect and protect your hair aggressive rubbing as you toss an turn at night.
+While regular cotton pillowcases create friction and cause frizz and breakage, a smooth silk pillowcase will help keep your hair sleek and frizz-free by allowing your hair to slide and glide over the surface during the night.
+Switching to a silk pillowcase will help prevent that matting effect and protect your hair aggressive rubbing as you toss and turn at night.